Jaderpolli/plasmodium-search-strategy/kmeans-julia/README.md

 All codes are written in [Julia Language](https://julialang.org/).

-Hence, in order to run everything, you must [Download](https://julialang.org/downloads/) and install properly the current stable release (in our analysis, it was used v1.7.2 -- see https://julialang.org/downloads/oldreleases/).
+Hence, in order to run everything, you must [Download](https://julialang.org/downloads/) and install properly the current stable release (in our analysis, it was used v1.7.2 -- see [older releases](https://julialang.org/downloads/oldreleases/).

 After installing Julia (and add to `PATH`), you can open Julia simply by typing `julia` in the terminal.
 Then, the following packages must be installed: